Graduate Admissions Information Session

 4. The Certificate of Proficiency in English (COPE)

 5. U of T School of Continuing Studies Academic Preparation Course

 For further details please visit www.sgs.utoronto.ca/prospectivestudents/Pages/English-Language-Proficiency-Testing.aspx

 The Department admits applicants only in September.
-The deadline for the receipt of completed applications for the 2017-2018 year is December 15, 2016.
-This is the due date for all applicants.
-Applications must be postmarked by midnight on that day.
+The deadline for the receipt of completed applications for the 2020-21 year is December 15, 2019.
+Supporting documents must be submitted by December 20, 2019.